Dedinka

 Dedinka (Fajkürt) is a municipality and village in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 In historical records the village was first mentioned in 1227.

 Geography

-The village lies at an altitude of 180 metres above sea level and covers an area of 18.519 km².
+The village lies at an altitude of 180 metres above sea level and covers an area of 18.519 km2.
 It has a population of about 830 people.

+Population

 Ethnicity

 The population is about 98% Slovak and 2% Hungarian.

 Facilities

 The village has a public library and football pitch.